Peugeot Logo

 Peugeot Logo 1936-1948

 This period is the legendary beginning of the colored Peugeot emblems.
 The lion, reminiscent of earlier versions, is again depicted facing left and standing on a narrow arrow.
-The animal’s tail is taken from the logo of 1889; the rest is a symbiosis of the first brand names.
-The only difference is the classic shield with a frame and dark stripes at the bottom.
-The background is painted yellow, the strokes, the lion, and the surrounding details are painted in dark blue.
+The animal’s tail is taken from the 1889 logo; the rest is a symbiosis of the first brand names.
+The classic shield with a frame and dark stripes at the bottom is the only difference.
+The background is painted yellow, and the strokes, the lion, and the surrounding details are painted dark blue.

 1948 – 1950